“Do I do a live launch or set up an evergreen funnel to sell my offer?”

 The dream!
 Right?

 As I said before, I’m not going to lie about the fact that I LOVE (and I mean L-O-V-E) a good evergreen funnel.
-It’s why we focus on them in The Collective because having a system that can sell and serve, without you there, is a part of helping people achieve their definitions of freedom driven success.
+It’s why we focus on them in my Evergreen with Ease VIP Days because having a system that can sell and serve, without you there, is a part of helping people achieve their definitions of freedom driven success.

 Evergreen funnels consist of: